kuanting/aiwings/web_ui/docker_front-deployment/README.md

 # """
 URL_FRONTEND=localhost
 URL_BACKEND=localhost

+# """
+# Connecting a local SSL certificate to a frontend container internally.
+# """
+SSL_folder = './ssl/'
 ```

 - You can set the `URL_FRONTEND` value to your IP or domain to configure the web address for the aiwings frontend application.